No Mafia Memorial

 By Marla Laine Brown:

-After five days in Istanbul, it was time to bid farewell and embark on our two hour flight to Palermo.
+After five days in Istanbul, it was time to bid farewell and board our two hour flight to Palermo.
 Initially, we had rented an apartment for our stay in this Italian city.
 However, at the last minute, we managed to secure a tour that would allow us to explore more of the Sicilian island.

 Having a day or so to explore on our own, we headed to the usual tourist attractions of Palermo: the vendors, souvenir shops, and eateries.
 That’s when we noticed a banner above a space that read “No Mafia Memorial.”
 Intrigued, we stopped and asked the attendant if this was some kind of mafia museum.
 She corrected us and explained that it was a memorial for the victims of the Sicilian mafia.
 “It’s free,” she said, and if you wish to donate after your visit, you’re welcome to do so.
 With that invitation, we entered what I thought was a small room, but it extended further back than expected and had stairs leading to additional levels.

 While exploring the ground floor, we came across an array of posters that served as an introduction to the history of the Sicilian mafia.
-Among these, a prominent poster at the back of the room featured superimposed images of influential figures.
+Among these, a prominent poster at the back of the room that featured superimposed images of influential figures.
 Above it, a banner read, “Help us to say the loudest ‘No’ ever to the Mafia.”

 After exploring the memorial a bit more, one of the docents approached us and invited us to stay for a special exhibit.
 It was scheduled to begin in about 20 minutes and would be presented in English.
 We agreed and gathered with 10 others on a different set of stairs located on the main floor.
 Initially, we were unsure of what to expect, but we were led to a small area where we watched a short film and received an explanation from the guide.
 Initially, we thought that was the end of it, but we were pleasantly surprised to discover that the special exhibit encompassed much more within several rooms.
 One of these rooms featured an installation covered in old television sets.
 The presentation began with static on various screens, and at different times, it would intermittently break into old news coverage of the Sicilian mafia, its resultant violence, the drug trade, its impact worldwide, and particularly its drug smuggling operations in the United States.